wlloyduw/SAAF/nodejs_template/README.md

 To use the core SAAF framework, download the [Inspector.js](./src/Inspector.js) script into an existing Node.js project and simply import the module as shown below.

 SAAF also includes tools to deploy and develop new functions for each supported platform automatically.
-To make use of these tools, download the entire repository and follow the directions in the [tools directory](./tools).
+To make use of these tools, download the entire repository and follow the directions in the [deploy directory](./deploy).

 ### Import the Module into an Existing Project